Diversification

 Now that the portfolio has a tangible body, we compute the volume and assign weights to every asset based on the pro rata volume contribution.
 The equation is simple: Volume = Money (Figure 6).

-When we calculate the volume attributed to every asset, we are calculating the amount of capital that is optimally allocated to those assets in accordance with diversification and utility.
+When we calculate the volume attributed to every asset, we are determining the amount of capital that is optimally allocated to those assets based on diversification and utility.

-Highly correlated assets crowd one another out fighting for the space in the portfolio.
-Such highly correlated assets are also—intuitively— increasingly sensitive to small differences in their utility function, whereas a more uncorrelated asset in an otherwise-correlated portfolio will be rather insensitive to changes in that asset’s utility function.
-If one could find a historically negatively correlated asset, then it too would be relatively insensitive to the magnitude of its utility, if it had positive utility.
+Highly correlated assets compete with each other for space in the portfolio.
+Intuitively, these highly correlated assets are also increasingly sensitive to small differences in their utility function.
+In contrast, a less correlated asset in an otherwise correlated portfolio will be relatively insensitive to changes in its utility function.
+If one could find a historically negatively correlated asset with positive utility, it would also be relatively insensitive to the magnitude of its utility.

 The origin of the model is cash.
 More specifically, it is a hurdle rate that any risky investment would have to outperform to warrant consideration into the portfolio.
 As such, increased cash holdings are warranted in more concentrated portfolios.
 Cash is a drag on a well-rounded portfolio.
 For every potential direction in the market, a balanced portfolio contains assets with greater utility than just cash.